liquid-mind/inflection/README.md

 which are dynamically linked by a taxonomy loader.
 This allows for reuse analogous to Java, where taxonomies packaged in one module (jar file) may be reused by another.

-The compiler may be invoked directly by running `java -classpath [classpath] ch.liquidmind.inflection.compiler.InflectionCompiler [target-dir] [source-file]*`, where `classpath` includes the inflection jar file as well as any classes referenced from any `.inflect` files, `target-dir` specifies the location to place the compiled `.tax` files and `source-file` specifies one or more `.inflect` files.
+The compiler may be invoked by running `java -classpath [classpath] ch.liquidmind.inflection.compiler.InflectionCompiler [target-dir] [source-file]*`, where `classpath` includes the inflection jar file as well as any classes referenced from any `.inflect` files, `target-dir` specifies the location to place the compiled `.tax` files and `source-file` specifies one or more `.inflect` files.

 One constraint is that any classes referenced from `.inflect` files must already be compiled; it is not possible to reference Java classes defined in source code.
 This short-coming should be addressed in the future, however, at this time the easiest "work-around" is to use
 `ch.liquidmind.inflection.InflectionBuild`, which does pre-compilation of any required Java classes for you before delegating to the Inflection compiler.

+Note that most users should use the Inflection build tool rather than invoking the compiler directly.

 # Taxonomies and Views versus View Classes